mementodatabase/docs/script_api.md

 ### libByName(name)

-Finds and returns a library by its name.
+Find a library by its name.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

 Requires appropriate security permissions to access the library.
 Returns null if library not found or permissions are insufficient.